Trainee Spotlight: Rachel Dickens-PhD program

 Any advice/words of wisdom to share with other trainees about starting grad school or on how you found ways to connect with colleagues?

-I feel very fortunate to have a supportive supervisor and committee who have encouraged me to reach out to others in my field.
-I will be forever appreciative to all the Indigenous academics, students and community members who have graciously gifted their time to offer me words of wisdom and support.
-Surprisingly (or maybe not) social media has helped me connect with others who are paving the way in Indigenous food sovereignty, broadening my mind to what is possible.
-I think it is important to not disvalue the importance of building relationships; putting in the time to foster these relationships is vital to meaningful connection.
-Over the last few years, I’ve met others who have been generous with their knowledge, and have helped me open myself up to a different way of viewing the world.
-Creating more opportunities for connection in a way that is valuable to both parties helps with reciprocal relationships, which is fundamental to any healthy connection.
+I will be forever grateful to all the Indigenous academics, students and community members who have graciously gifted their time to offer me words of wisdom and support.
+Over the last few years, I’ve met others who have been generous with their knowledge and have helped me make valid different ways of viewing and understanding the world.
+I suppose my words of advice are to work towards creating more opportunities for connection in a way that is valuable to both parties helps with reciprocal relationships, which is fundamental to any healthy connection.

 The past two years have been a pandemic and travel has been restricted.
 When travel is allowed, where do you want to go and why?

-I am grateful every day to be able to live in a place where I used to come vacation.
-I love the West Coast and its rugged beauty.
-When I go home to Prince Rupert I am also reminded that these beautiful temperate rainforests hold so much life, which is grounded in culture.
+I have a deep love for the West Coast.
+When I go home to Prince Rupert, I am reminded that the ocean and the temperate rainforests hold so much life, and are the lifeways for our culture.
 If anything, the pandemic has helped me value my homelands, and the homelands of the Nuu-chah-nulth so much more.
-If there are opportunities, and invitations, once things open up, I would love to visit and explore some more coastal homelands.
+If there are opportunities, and invitations, once things open up, I would love to travel to and visit some more coastal homelands.

 Links to learn more: